Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Map of Indonesia highlighting Sumatra, Java, Sulawesi, and Papua.

 Indonesia is the world's largest archipelago, comprising over 17,000 islands.
-While Bali steals the spotlight, the real adventure lies in the vast, diverse islands that surround it.
-From the smoking volcanoes of Java to the untouched reefs of Papua, each island is like a different country with its own culture, wildlife, and landscape.
+While Bali steals the international spotlight, the real, raw adventure lies in the vast, diverse giants that surround it.
+From the smoking volcanoes of Java to the untouched reefs of Papua, each island operates like an entirely different country with its own culture, wildlife, and logistical challenges.

-If you are ready to step off the beaten path in 2025, here is your essential guide to Indonesia's four other giants: Sumatra, Java, Sulawesi, and Papua.
+If you are ready to step off the beaten path in 2026, here is your essential, no-nonsense guide to island-hopping across Indonesia's four other giants: Sumatra, Java, Sulawesi, and Papua.

 1. Sumatra: The Wild West